 Current Beach Conditions

-All public beaches located within Lee County are currently open.
+All public beaches located throughout the Islands, Beaches & Neighborhoods of Fort Myers (Lee County) are currently open.
 Get a live view from our shores with our beach cams.

 Within Lee County, some beaches are owned and managed by municipalities and the state.
 We encourage visitors to visit the following websites for other beach updates: